 - Will the organizers accept questions from remote participants watching the live video?

-- For those living in New Zealand, what’s not online about New Zealand that you wish were accessible?
+- For those living in Aotearoa New Zealand, what’s not online about your country that you wish were accessible?